UoB-COMSM0166/2026-group-9/README.md

 #### 3.3.2 Level Progression Logic:

-The dynamic progression of the game is governed by the checkProgress() method, which periodically evaluates player performance metrics.
-For example, in Level 2, the system simultaneously monitors the survival timer and the kill count.
-Only when both criteria are met will the system execute the goToLevel3() transition.
+The dynamic progression of the game is governed by the checkProgress() method, which periodically evaluates performance metrics.
+In Level 2, for example, the system simultaneously monitors both the survival timer and the kill count, executing the goToLevel3() transition only when all criteria are met.

 <a id="post-game-narrative-sequence"></a>

 #### 3.3.3 Post-Game Narrative Sequence:

-The victory sequence employs a sophisticated behavioural pattern based on Asynchronous Resource Handling and user input:

-Initialization & Audio Context: Upon reaching the final threshold, the ProgressionManager signals the VictoryScene.
-To comply with modern browser security policies regarding autoplaying audio, we implement userStartAudio() within the first user interaction to unlock the audio context for the Ending BGM.

-Visual Transition Algorithm: To enhance the narrative experience, we implemented a Fade-to-Black algorithm rather than abrupt image switching.
-By manipulating a comicFadeAlpha variable in the per-frame update loop, we achieve a smooth visual transition that enhances the atmosphere of the ending.

-Asynchronous Synchronization (Atomicity): While assets are loaded asynchronously to prevent browser blocking, our behavioural design ensures that showComicBook() is only invoked by the sceneSwitch() once the isLoaded state is confirmed.
-This guarantees Atomicity—ensuring the narrative sequence never begins with missing or partially loaded assets.
+The victory sequence employs asynchronous resource handling and user input.
+Upon reaching the final threshold, the Progression Manager signals the VictoryScene.
+To comply with browser security regarding autoplaying audio, we implement userStartAudio() during the first user interaction to unlock the context for the Ending BGM.
+Furthermore, we implemented a Fade-to-Black algorithm using a comicFadeAlpha variable in the update loop for smooth visual transitions.
+To ensure Atomicity, assets are loaded asynchronously, and showComicBook() is only invoked by sceneSwitch() once the isLoaded state is confirmed, preventing narrative gaps.

 ---